jcarenza/allisoncarenza/src/posts/the-sloan-boys-kansas-city-photographer.md

 tags: ['Blue Springs Photography','Family Pictures','Kansas City Photography']
 ---

-<p style="text-align: center;">I knew there was a chance the shoot wouldn&#8217;t happen.
+<p style="text-align: center;">I knew there was a chance the shoot wouldn&apos;t happen.
 It really depended on the weather, not because we would have to cancel if it rained, but because the weather affects how Chris feels.
-He has sickle cell anemia, and just days before the shoot his mom Jana was worried it wasn&#8217;t going to happen.
+He has sickle cell anemia, and just days before the shoot his mom Jana was worried it wasn&apos;t going to happen.
 But it did, and it was perfect.</p>
 <p style="text-align: center;"><img class="aligncenter size-full wp-image-2776" title="sloan1" src="/media/sloan1.jpg" alt="" width="743" height="500" srcset="/media/sloan1.jpg 743w, /media/sloan1-300x202.jpg 300w" sizes="(max-width: 743px) 100vw, 743px" /></p>
 <p style="text-align: center;">Christopher and Christian are adopted.
 They share a biological mom, and two loving parents.
 In fact there is no shortage of love in this family.
 It was easy to take their pictures because they are truly happy together.
 I put Jana and Jonathan up there in the angel category with hospice workers, teachers of kids in poverty, and foster parents.</p>
 <p style="text-align: center;"><img class="aligncenter size-full wp-image-2778" title="sloan3" src="/media/sloan3.jpg" alt="" width="743" height="500" srcset="/media/sloan3.jpg 743w, /media/sloan3-300x202.jpg 300w" sizes="(max-width: 743px) 100vw, 743px" /></p>